Shadownikka/PFE/README.md

 **NetMind** is an advanced, machine learning-powered bandwidth management system designed for Linux-based networks (Kali Linux, Ubuntu, etc.).
 It automatically monitors and intelligently manages network traffic to ensure fair and efficient bandwidth allocation across all connected devices.

+## 🐳 Docker Deployment

+NetMind now supports containerized deployment using Docker for easy setup and portability.

 ### Core Features

 - **Automatic Monitoring**: Real-time bandwidth tracking for all connected devices